ai-multiply/bursty_dynamics/docs/index.rst

       API Reference
       ^^^

-      Detailed description of the functions and modules in burstydynamics.
+      Detailed description of the functions and modules in bursty_dynamics.

       +++